pingcap/docs/troubleshoot-high-disk-io.md

 In **TiKV-Details** > **Storage**, there are monitoring metrics related to storage:

-- `Storage command total`: the number of different commands received.
+- `Storage command total`: Indicates the number of different commands received.
 - `Storage async write duration`: Includes monitoring metrics such as `disk sync duration`, which might be related to Raft I/O. If you encounter an abnormal situation, check the working statuses of related components by checking logs.

 #### Other panels